ethereum/consensus-specs/specs/core/0_beacon-chain.md

 This document represents the specification for Phase 0 of Ethereum 2.0 -- The Beacon Chain.

 At the core of Ethereum 2.0 is a system chain called the "beacon chain".
 The beacon chain stores and manages the registry of validators.
 In the initial deployment phases of Ethereum 2.0, the only mechanism to become a validator is to make a one-way ETH transaction to a deposit contract on Ethereum 1.0.
 Activation as a validator happens when Ethereum 1.0 deposit receipts are processed by the beacon chain, the activation balance is reached, and a queuing process is completed.
 Exit is either voluntary or done forcibly as a penalty for misbehavior.
 The primary source of load on the beacon chain is "attestations".
-Attestations are simultaneously availability votes for a shard block and proof-of-stake votes for a beacon block.
-A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
-Crosslinks also serve as infrastructure for asynchronous cross-shard communication.
+Attestations are simultaneously availability votes for a shard block (Phase 1) and proof-of-stake votes for a beacon block (Phase 0).

 ## Notation